darryl-pelwigan/hris/README.md

 # hris

-All the code applications is in modulels directory.
+All the PHP code applications is in modules directory.